 Jennifer and I were thinking of buying a house in a neighborhood known as Silver Terrace, which we hadn’t heard anything about, so we asked about it on Craigslist and most of the replies warned us that crime there was high.
-So Jen found the SFPD website, which has some interactive maps that tell you the crime rate as of October 2003.
+So Jen found the part of the SFPD website (now gone) that had interactive maps that told you the crime rate as of October 2003.
 It’s difficult to compare various areas, though.
 You have to click on a high-level city map, which takes you to a low-level map, where you can click on a plot, which takes you to a text page with various crime statistics.

 A few interesting things: